NationalBankBelgium/ngrx-store-ng1/README.md

 }
 ```

-In your app"s main module, import those reducers and use the `$storeProvider.provideStore(reducers)`
+In your app's main module, import those reducers and use the `$storeProvider.provideStore(reducers)`
-function to provide them to Angular"s injector:
+function to provide them to Angular's injector:

 ```ts
 import { StoreModule } from "@nationalbankbelgium/ngrx-store";